 The frustration of understanding and still repeating

-You understand the pattern clearly.
-You can trace it back.
-You know what family dynamic shaped it, what attachment need was not met, what old role you learned to play, what fear still sits beneath the behaviour.
+Recognition is one of the most painful experiences in therapy.
+You understand the pattern clearly - you can trace it back, name the family dynamic that shaped it, the attachment need that was not met, the old role you learned to play, the fear that still sits beneath the behaviour.
+And still, it happens.

 What insight actually does

-It gives language to experience.
-It reduces confusion.
-It helps the person stop moralising their symptoms.
-It turns what felt random into something more comprehensible.
-That is no small thing.
+Insight does matter.
+It gives language to experience, reduces confusion, helps the person stop moralising their symptoms, and turns what felt random into something more comprehensible.
+But insight is not the same as integration, and the explanation, however useful, is not the whole mechanism of change.

 The mind can understand a pattern long before the body trusts anything different.
 This is especially true when the pattern was shaped through repeated early experiences rather than single explicit messages.
 A nervous system that learned caution, appeasement, vigilance, or collapse through relationship does not fully reorganise because the adult self now has a coherent explanation.